name doctor

 Popularity & Ranking

-Numerological Values:
+Numerological Values: #7

 Number 7 individuals are analytical and inquisitive.
 They have a thirst for knowledge and often make great academics, researchers or scientists.
 They have a strong sense of independence and tend to do things their own way.
 Number 7 individuals are believed to be self-reliant and may come across as reserved.

-Chakra Number:
+Chakra Number: #7

-7: The number of the Crown Chakra "Sahasrara"
+Crown Chakra "Sahasrara"

 Violet is the color of the crown chakra and it is the color of cosmic awareness and cosmic consciousness.
 It is a unifying color, the color of oneness and spirituality.
 The energy of this color is very healing and can soothe away pain.
 Learn more about this powerful spiritual color.

-Color meaning:
+Color meaning: Violet

 The color violet relates to the imagination and spirituality.
 It stimulates the imagination and inspires high ideals.
 It is an introspective color, allowing us to get in touch with our deeper thoughts.
 The difference between violet and purple is that violet appears in the visible light spectrum, or rainbow, whereas purple is simply a mix of red and blue.
 Violet has the highest vibration in the visible spectrum.

-Notable people and personalities
+Notable People and Personalities

 Harriet Andersson (born 1932), Swedish actress